 Appendix A shows the imbalance detail for each balancing entity for each OFO day and the three days prior to the OFO.
 This includes the daily supply, usage and imbalance quantities based on billing data.

-Appendix A also indicates which entities were targeted for customer-specific OFOs and which entities met the following four criteria for significant contributors to each OFO event:
+Appendix A also indicates which entities were targeted during the customer-specific OFO event during the quarter and which entities met the following four criteria for significant contributors to each OFO event: